Sign up to receive our regular news and events announcements – we send about one newsletter per month.

-My day-job involves editing websites and training young people in the principles of writing for the web.
-Before that I’ve mainly worked as a book editor or a library assistant, with brief stints as a security guard and a fried-chicken seller.
+My day-job involves editing websites and running social media accounts.
+I also write book reviews.
+My previous jobs have included working as a book editor and a library assistant, plus brief stints as a security guard and a fried-chicken seller.

-My early poetry was concerned with the minutiae of everyday city life, as was my first novel, Man Bites Dog.
-Later poetry and stories have riffed on a manifesto I wrote called the NeoPulp ManiFesto, which pushed for the merging of tropes from both genre and realism writing.
-My writing in The Third Fruit is a Bird and Heroes and Civilians is what might be considered “realist science fiction”.
-My zines are also in the personal observation/minutiae camp, and my comics are just an outlet for me to be silly.
+My early poetry was concerned with everyday city life, as was my first novel, Man Bites Dog.
+My more recent writing explores the crossover between realism and genre writing, with a focus on the pop culture tropes commonly found in B-movies and superhero comics.
+My books The Third Fruit is a Bird and Heroes and Civilians are what might be considered “realist science fiction”.

-In 1998 Not Quite the Man for the Job, my second poetry collection, was nominated for the Age Book of the Year award and won the ACT-based REACT Top Young Adult Read award.
-Man Bites Dog, my first novel, received honorable mention in the 2003 Victorian Premier’s Literary Awards, which was lovely.
-In 2009 my poem “A Timid Work Friendship” won the City of Melbourne’s Moving Galleries Judge’s Choice Award.
+In terms of awards, Not Quite the Man for the Job, my second poetry collection, was nominated for the Age Book of the Year and won the ACT-based REACT Top Young Adult Read award.
+Man Bites Dog, my first novel, received an honorable mention in the Victorian Premier’s Literary Awards, and my poem “A Timid Work Friendship” won the City of Melbourne’s Moving Galleries Judge’s Choice Award.

-Aside from the novels and short story/poetry collections, I’ve had poems and short stories published in cordite, Overland, Meanjin, Aurealis, pindeldyboz and Going Down Swinging.
+Aside from my novels and short story/poetry collections, I’ve had poems and stories published in the Age, the New Weekly, cordite, Overland, Meanjin, Aurealis, pindeldyboz and Going Down Swinging.
 My comics have appeared in anthologies including Tango, Short and Conceived on a Tram.
-My zines have appeared in various locales, including the Castlemaine Railway Station and the Hansard library at Parliament House, Melbourne.
+My zines are all self-published, but they have appeared in various locales, including the Castlemaine Railway Station and the Hansard library at Parliament House, Melbourne.